+to the Registrar.
+(SEE OVERLEAF)

 Name of Deceased MR. JOHN SMITH

 Usual Residence 10 GREEN ROAD, ANYTOWN

 Place of Death WARD 3 ANYTOWN AREA HOSPITAL

-Date of Death MONDAY 13th day of JUNE 20 as
+Date of Death MONDAY 13th day of JUNE 20 08

 Date on which last seen alive and treated by me for the undermentioned conditions day of 20

-Whether seen after death by me 9E8 or NO
+Whether seen after death by me IES or NO

-Whether seen after death by another medical practitioner DRANOTHER These particulars not to be entered in Death Register CAUSE OF DEATH I I Approximate interval between onset and death (years, months, weeks, days, hours) Disease or condition (a) RENAL FAILURE directly leading to due to (or as a consequence of) death Antecedent causes Morbid conditions, if any, giving rise to the above cause, stating the underlying condition last. (b) NECROTISING-PROLIFERATIVE NEPHROPATHY due to (or as a consequence of) (c) SYSTEMIC LUPUS ERYTHEMATOSUS II Other significant conditions con- ributing to the death, but not related to the disease or condition causing it.
+Whether seen after death by another n nedical practitioner DRAN 07HER These particulars not to be entered in Death Register I CAUSE OF DEATH I Approximate interval between onset and death (years, months, weeks, days, hours) Disease or condition directly leading to death (a) RENAL FAILURE due to (or as a consequence of) Antecedent causes Morbid conditions, if any, giving rise to the above cause, stating the underlying condition last. (b) II Other significant conditions con- tributing to the death, but not II related to the disease or condition causing it.
+Line athenia etc. It means the disease injury or complication which caused death